← Back to Ekantik 500 · Pre-commitment artifact · Published before any investor capital deployment · Save as PDF →

 Verification: witness audits the daily trade log weekly; flagged sit-down events disclosed to investors within 7 days.

-A second consecutive losing week (where "losing week" is any week ending net-negative on closed trades) triggers an immediate sizing reduction to 1/5 of normal — for example 1 /MES in place of 1 /ES.
+A second consecutive losing week (where "losing week" is any week ending net-negative on closed trades) triggers an immediate sizing reduction to half of normal — for example 5 /MES in place of 1 /ES, an equivalent 50% cut in dollar exposure per trade while preserving the same instrument's tick mechanics.
 The reduction holds until OP-07 reinstatement conditions are met.
 Daily filings transition to witness oversight for the duration of the reduction window.

 Threshold: zero breaches, period.